NoriSte/reactjsday-2019-testing-course/book/headless-browser.md

 ```

-... and the screenshot took by Cypress.
+... and the screenshot taken by Cypress.